larmic/TDD_with_ai/README.md

 # TDD with AI

 This project demonstrates Test-Driven Development (TDD) using AI, specifically JetBrains Junie.
-The goal is to create unit tests first and then have the AI generate the production code based on those tests.
+The goal is to define requirements in a natural language format (like Gherkin) and then have the AI generate the production code based on those requirements.

 ## Process

-1. Write unit tests that define the expected behavior
+1. Write requirements in text form (e.g., using Gherkin syntax) that define the expected behavior
+2. Generate test code from these requirements if necessary, or ideally execute tests directly from this syntax
-2. Include a prompt in the test file for the AI
+3. Include a prompt for the AI
-3. Have the AI generate the production code
+4. Have the AI generate the production code
-4. Verify that the tests pass with the generated code
+5. Verify that the requirements are met with the generated code

 ## Example: StringParser